dfsisson/hello-world/README.md

 # hello-world
 from GitHub tutorial

 This repository will contain random thoughts.
-At this point, I have none.
+At this point, I have one.
+The media business is complicated.